microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 Concrete late means:
 * We may avoid the need for repair data entirely
 * Separation of concern that feels right:
-  * some code is responsible for charactersing which changes ought to happen
+  * some code is responsible for characterizing which changes ought to happen
   * some code is responsible for making it happen

 We could have an intermediary format that allows rebasing and composition, while using a little repair data as possible.